-If you ship a temperature-sensitive liquid bulk chemical, in-transit heat is probably the first option your broker will recommend — and for good reason.
+If you ship a temperature-sensitive liquid bulk chemical, in-transit heat is probably the first option your broker will recommend, and for good reason.
 It's the most widely available, most cost-effective, and most reliable method of temperature maintenance for chemical tanker freight.

 1. Equipment is widely available

 Unlike specialty equipment that requires weeks of advance booking, in-transit heat capability is standard on a large percentage of tanker trailers in the North American carrier market.
-This availability means you can source in-transit heat trailers within a normal booking window — sometimes same-day in markets with good carrier density.
+This availability means you can source in-transit heat trailers within a normal booking window, sometimes same-day in markets with good carrier density.
 For shippers with variable demand or seasonal spikes, this flexibility is invaluable.

-2. Cost-effective — no external fuel required
+2. Cost-effective without external fuel

 In-transit heat uses heat the truck engine is already producing.
 There's no separate fuel cost, no equipment rental, no per-stop charges.
 Shippers typically pay a flat fee of $50-$200.
 Compare that to steam heating ($75-$150 per stop plus transit time) or dedicated heated trailers (20-40% rate premiums).
 For products needing moderate temperature maintenance, in-transit heat provides the protection you need at a cost that makes sense.